-Therefore, I examined the genitalia of nearly all (16) species (and 33 subspecies) of the genus, in order to test the shell-based system formerly proposed.
+Therefore, I examined the genitalia of nearly all (16) species (and 33 subspecies) of the genus (including the amoena group, see II), in order to test the shell-based system formerly proposed.

 The genital system of Delima (terms see Nordsieck 2007: Appendix 2) is similar to that of other genera of the Delimini.
 The allospermiduct is well-visible already along the spermoviduct.
 The diverticulum of bursa copulatrix is longer than bursa + proximal pedunculus (1.4-2.5).
 The distal pedunculus is longer than or as long as the vagina (0.7-3.6 (-5.2)), i. e., the vagina is more or less shortened.
 The vaginal retractor is inserting on the distal pedunculus; the pedunculus beyond retractor insertion is thicker.
 The penis is longer than or as long as the vagina (0.6-3.5 (-4.3)).
 It is not subdivided into proximal and distal part as in other genera of Delimini.
 The penial papilla is mostly shorter than half the penis (in D. vidovichii it is absent); the papilla base is distinct (see Nordsieck 1969a).
 The epiphallus is longer than or as long as the penis (0.8-1.8), without thickening at its distal end; the proximal part is longer than the distal one (1.2-3.3).